awsdocs/aws-systems-manager-user-guide/doc_source/automation-troubleshooting.md

 In the following examples, a step associated with the `aws:runInstance` action failed\.
 Each example explores a different type of error\.

 **Missing Image**
-**Error message**: `Automation Step Execution fails when it is launching the instance(s).
+**Error message**: `Automation Step Execution fails when it's launching the instance(s).
 Get Exception from RunInstances API of ec2 Service.
-Exception Message from RunInstances API: [The image id '[ami id]' does not exist (Service: AmazonEC2; Status Code: 400; Error Code: InvalidAMIID.NotFound; Request ID: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx)].
+Exception Message from RunInstances API: [The image id '[ami id]' doesn't exist (Service: AmazonEC2; Status Code: 400; Error Code: InvalidAMIID.NotFound; Request ID: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx)].
 Please refer to Automation Service Troubleshooting Guide for more diagnosis details.`

 The `aws:runInstances` action received input for an `ImageId` that doesn't exist\.
 To resolve this problem, update the runbook or parameter values with the correct AMI ID\.

 **Assume Role Policy Doesn't Have Sufficient Permissions**
-**Error message**: `Automation Step Execution fails when it is launching the instance(s).
+**Error message**: `Automation Step Execution fails when it's launching the instance(s).
 Get Exception from RunInstances API of ec2 Service.
-Exception Message from RunInstances API: [You are not authorized to perform this operation.
+Exception Message from RunInstances API: [You aren't authorized to perform this operation.
 Encoded authorization failure message: xxxxxxx (Service: AmazonEC2; Status Code: 403; Error Code: UnauthorizedOperation; Request ID: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx)].
 Please refer to Automation Service Troubleshooting Guide for more diagnosis details.`

 The assume role doesn't have sufficient permission to invoke the `RunInstances` API on EC2 instances\.
 To resolve this problem, attach an IAM policy to the assume role that has permission to invoke the `RunInstances` API\.
 For more information, see the [Method 2: Use IAM to configure roles for Automation](automation-permissions.md)\.

 **Unexpected State**
-**Error message**: `Step fails when it is verifying launched instance(s) are ready to be used.
+**Error message**: `Step fails when it's verifying launched instance(s) are ready to be used.
 Instance i-xxxxxxxxx entered unexpected state: shutting-down.
 Please refer to Automation Service Troubleshooting Guide for more diagnosis details.`
 + Possible cause 1: There is a problem with the instance or the Amazon EC2 service\.
 To resolve this problem, login to the instance or review the instance system log to understand why the instance started shutting down\.
 + Possible cause 2: The user data script specified for the `aws:runInstances` action has a problem or incorrect syntax\.
 Verify the syntax of the user data script\.
 Also, verify that the user data scripts doesn't shut down the instance, or invoke other scripts that shut down the instance\.